Free forever · No card · No trial

 Page views, with timestamps.

 When the customer clicks through and actually reads the estimate page, you see it.
 When they re-open it three hours later (usually meaning they’re comparing bids), you see that too.
-That’s the moment to call.
+That’s the moment to call — not three days later when the job’s already gone to whoever followed up first.

 Smart follow-up timing.